Skip to main content

 Case 1: Odd mode (purely differential signal)

 Here ‘V2 = -V1’ and ‘I2 = -I1’.
 Thus, no current flows in the return path.
-‘Cm delta x’ can be considered as two capacitors, each of value ‘2Cm delta x’, in series whose center point is at zero potential.
+‘Cm delta x’ can be considered as two capacitors, each of value ‘2Cm delta x’, in series, whose center point is at zero potential.
 (That is because of the potential division between two equal capacitors.)
-Thus, the equivalent circuit of above in odd mode becomes:
+Thus, the equivalent circuit of the above in odd mode becomes:

 Odd mode purely differential signal